KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 Engineers fixed and tested the protocol issue.

 **Next Steps**:
-Customers who lost important data can contact the KOLIBRI Cloud support (kolibri@keller-druck.ch) to retrieve the missing measurement data from the log files.
+Customers who lost important data can contact the KOLIBRI Cloud support (kolibri@keller-druck.com) to retrieve the missing measurement data from the log files.

 ---